 - Coogee Beach

-Here is a map for your reference, with the highlights marked from 1 to 11, starting at Bondi Beach:
+Below is a map with these highlights marked from 1 to 11, starting at Bondi Beach.

-With five of Sydney’s most popular beaches included in the Bondi to Coogee walk, this is going to be one beautiful day out.
+With five of Sydney’s most popular beaches included in the Bondi to Coogee walk, this is going to be a beautiful day out.

-If you think the walk to Coogee is a bit too far, check out our guide to the Bondi to Bronte walk, which is a bit shorter but still includes lots of scenic highlights.
+If you think the walk to Coogee is a bit too far, check out our Bondi to Bronte Walk article.
+This walk is a bit shorter but still includes many highlights.

 1. Bondi Beach

-It has everything one would expect from an Australian beach.
-A wide and long strip of sand, great swimming and surfing conditions, lots of restaurants and cafes, picnic areas, a promenade, and a classic pavilion.
+It boasts a wide stretch of golden sand, excellent swimming and surfing conditions, plenty of restaurants and cafes, picnic areas, a lively promenade, and the classic Bondi Pavilion.

-With a long and rich history, Bondi Beach defines Australian beach culture, and is even listed on the Australian National Heritage List.
+With a long and rich history, Bondi Beach is a cornerstone of Australian beach culture and is even listed on the Australian National Heritage List.

-Also worth mentioning is that the Bondi Surf Life Saving Club is recognised as the oldest surf lifesaving club in the world, having been around for more than a century.
+It’s also worth noting that the Bondi Surf Life Saving Club holds the title of the world’s oldest surf lifesaving club, having been in operation for over a century.

-From Bondi Beach, head south to Bondi Icebergs on Notts Avenue, from where you can commence the walking track to Coogee Beach.
+From Bondi Beach, head south to Bondi Icebergs on Notts Avenue, where the walking track to Coogee Beach begins.

-Notts Avenue was recently upgraded to improve the safety and amenities for residents and the one million yearly users of the Bondi to Coogee coastal walk.
+Notts Avenue was upgraded in recent years to enhance safety and amenities for both residents and the one million annual visitors doing the Bondi to Coogee coastal walk.

-As part of this upgrade, a new lookout platform was installed, with fantastic views of Bondi Beach and the ocean.
-This lookout is next to Bondi Icebergs, so check it out before starting the walk.
+As part of the upgrade, a new lookout platform was installed, offering stunning views of Bondi Beach and the ocean.
+Located next to Bondi Icebergs, it’s well worth a visit before you start your walk.

 2. Bondi Icebergs

-If you’d like to enjoy a drink and a meal in true Bondi style, you can’t go wrong at Bondi Icebergs.
-It’s a swimming club with a restaurant upstairs that faces the ocean.
+If you’re looking to enjoy a drink or a meal in true Bondi style, Bondi Icebergs is the place to be.
+This iconic swimming club features a restaurant upstairs with unbeatable ocean views.

-Swimming in the Bondi Icebergs Pool is a popular pastime all year round, even during the winter months when local die-hards happily do their laps.
+Swimming in the Bondi Icebergs Pool is a year-round tradition, even during the winter months when dedicated locals brave the cold for their daily laps.

 From Bondi Icebergs, follow the concrete walking path around Bondi Bay towards Mackenzies Point.

-The views of Bondi Beach and the ocean along this stretch are pretty spectacular, so take your time to enjoy it all.
+The views of Bondi Beach and the ocean along this stretch are breathtaking, so take your time to soak it all in.

 3. Mackenzies Point

-At the end of that path is a set of stairs going up to a lookout from where you can enjoy fantastic views of Bondi Beach.
+At the end of the path, a set of stairs leads up to a lookout offering spectacular views of Bondi Beach.

-This lookout is located on the easternmost tip of Mackenzies Point, a headland between Bondi Beach and Tamarama Beach.
+This lookout sits on the easternmost tip of Mackenzies Point, a headland nestled between Bondi Beach and Tamarama Beach.

-Also located on this headland is Marks Park, a large grassy area where the annual Sculpture by the Sea is being held.
-Even without the sculptures, it’s worth exploring this park, especially with the recent upgrades.
+Also on this headland is Marks Park, a large grassy area that hosts the annual Sculpture by the Sea exhibition.
+Even when the sculptures aren’t on display, the park is well worth exploring, especially after its recent upgrades.

 From the Mackenzies Point lookout, the walking track continues south towards Mackenzies Bay.